 - Choose some activities that can be done from home, like walking, bike riding, dancing to music, and playing games outside.

-- Limit television, video games, and computer games to 1 to 2 hours per day.
+- Limit screen time to 1 to 2 hours per day.
 Most doctors recommend less than 2 hours per day.

 - If applicable, take the television out of your child's bedroom to limit viewing.
 One research study showed that children with a television set in their bedroom watched nearly 5 hours per week more than those without a bedroom television.